 Game drives mean that you are accompanied by a Guide who is knowledgeable about the flora and fauna found in the park.

-While on game drives one should stay within the vehicle unless the park guide sees it as safe to get out and take a look around.
+While on game drives the travellers should should stay within the vehicle unless the park guide sees it as safe to get out and take a look around.

-For longer game drives take a snack or lunch from the lodge and in our case, we will an ample supply of drinking water for you.
+Travellers need to pack snacks or lunch For longer game drives from the lodge and in our case, we have an ample supply of drinking water for you.

-Guided Nature Walks including Birding Walks can also be taken at Akagera National Park – Rwanda.
+Guided Nature Walks including Birding Walks can also be taken at this national park– Rwanda.

-Boating Safaris are normally the highlight of a visit to a park in East Africa and so it it is with a boating safari on Lake Ihema in Akagera National Park.
+Boat cruise Safaris are normally the highlight of a visit to the park in East Africa and so it it is with a boating safari on Lake Ihema in this National Park.

-Lake Ihema has one of the largest concentration of hippos in East Africa and it certainly is a sight to behold and so are the very large crocodiles that you will find along the shores of the lake.
+Lake Ihema has one of the largest concentration of hippos and this is what attracts tourists and so are the very large crocodiles that you will find along the shores of the lake.

-There are also countless of water birds you will find while on a boating safari on Lake Ihema and hopefully, you will spot a Shoebill Stork.
+You will find countless water birds while on the boating safari on Lake Ihema and hopefully, you will spot a Shoebill Stork.